Kitware/geowatch/watch/tasks/fusion/README.md

 - [X] Rename --dataset argument to --datamodule

-- [ ] Rename WatchDataModule to ChangeDataModule
+- [ ] Rename KWCocoDataModule to ChangeDataModule

 - [ ] Need to figure out how to connect configargparse with ray.tune